rgerkin/mathiasverraes.github.com/_posts/2014-03-22-small-controlled-experiments.markdown

 - When a story was estimated as a big one, say an 8-pointer, more time would be spent on it to refactor it.
 When it was a 3-pointer, fewer time was spent.
 I'm all for refactoring, but not everything requires the same level of perfection.
 We wanted the quality of a story to depend on value, not on the original estimate.
 In the experiment, we moved the estimated number from the front of the sticky, to the back.
 Because of this, the developers could no longer see the estimation, so they were no longer influenced by it.
 We made the experiment permanent.

-- The Wall of Technical Debt @TODO LINK started as an experiment.
+- The [Wall of Technical Debt](http://verraes.net/2013/07/managed-technical-debt/) started as an experiment.
 Cost: a bunch of stickies, and a few minutes.
 Gain: Having a complete map of everything in the system that needs improving, how to do it, and how important it is.

 - To reduce technical debt, we've tried different approaches.
 We're now on a mix of having a limit of one technical debt ticket in progress at any time, but being allowed to pull a technical ticket if we judge it would be really beneficial to the functional story that we're working on.